GS-Macherechedze/week6.1/README.md

 Analyze the pie chart: Identify the category that contributed the most to your overall spending in March 2023.

+Describe your chart in the document summary.docx

-Remember these tips for effective visualization:
+## Remember these tips for effective visualization:

 1. Clear Titles & Labels: Ensure your charts have clear titles and labels so viewers understand the data being presented.
 2. Readable Colour Schemes: Use colour schemes that are easy to distinguish, avoiding confusing or visually overwhelming combinations.